inejc/mcts/README.md

 Action mostPromisingAction = mcts.uctSearch(state, explorationParameter);
 ```
+Examples can be found in the test directory.

+##### Important
+Before every tree expansion and simulation a deep clone of represented state is created.
+This can lead to performance issues and should be taken into account when implementing MctsDomainState.

 ## License
 This project is licensed under the terms of the MIT license.
 See LICENSE.md.